jarki7777/brekkie/README.md

 - Frontend: React + Redux

 The recipes where extracted from [LivelyTable](https://livelytable.com/) using a [Scraper](https://github.com/jarki7777/recipe-scraper.git) made with `puppeteer`

+Proceed to the next steps to run locally or take a look at the [live version demo](https://master.d1km7u68buxfif.amplifyapp.com/)

+- Use the [sample](#The-sample-user-credentials-are) users to see all functionalities underway
 #

 # Configuration